pranshukapri/Meridio/README.md

  * To the right of the Branch menu, click New pull request.
  * On the next page, click compare across forks.
  * Type a title and description for your pull request.
- * Click Create pull request.
+ * Click Create pull request.<br>
- Now you are done.
-Happy Contribution!!!
+   Now you are done.Happy Contribution!!!
 ### Installation guide
 #### Cloning the repo
 * Run git/terminal and execute the follwing to clone the repository to your local machine and navigate to the project folder